Nevers15/BI-DS/README.md

 # Data Scientist Portfolio
 ---

 Hello!
-My name is Semyon Grigor'ev, and i am a Data Scientist.
+My name is Semyon Grigor'ev.

 This repository contains projects i have completed, demonstrating my competencies in the field of Data Science and Data Analysis.
 Primarily, this repository serves as a cheat sheet for me in my current job and for future employment opportunities.